 Performance of a Suzuki Fronde

 The driver faced a full complement of gauges in six-round binnacles, almost reminiscent of a specific rear-engine German sports car.
 An 8-track player could have to bust some 70s tunes.
 And how about some brown vinyl seats with embossed logos?
 The driver gripped a wood-trimmed steering wheel and shift knob.
 The steering wheel even had a tilt.
-Various racy accessories were also prominently available as dealer options: a small-diameter steering wheel, JAF-spec roll cage, racing bucket seat, aero parts, and — this being the ’70s — louvres over the back glass.
+Various racy accessories were also prominently available as dealer options: a small-diameter steering wheel, JAF-spec roll cage, racing bucket seat, aero parts, and — this being the ’70s — louvers over the back glass.
 This thing had all the qualities of a desirable toy.
-How did one resist the temptation to deck one out, redline it all over a togue, while not breaking the law or bank?
+How did one resist the temptation to deck one out, and redline it all over a tongue, while not breaking the law or bank?

 However, as a niche product, the Fronde Coupe did last a good while.
 The original generation produces until 1976.
-By which time it became obsolete under the revised key jadish regulations.
+By this time it became obsolete under the revised key jadish regulations.
 Its replacement arrived in 1977 as the Cuervo.
 A slightly enlarged Fronde Coupe with a 540cc engine.

 Measuring just 3 meters long, 1.3-meter-wide and 2 meters between axles, it was nearly as small as a Mini, yet its wedge shape turned heads.
 It looked cute, but it also had a Porsche 911-style mechanical layout to excite the driver within its very confined performance envelope.
 Like the classic Porsche, its engine is at the tail and drives the rear wheels.
-Its 42:58 weight distribution was better than the Porsche, thanks to the small engine and placing the radiator, battery, and spare tire in the front compartment.
+Its 42:58 weight distribution was better than the Porsche, thanks to the small engine and the placing of the radiator, battery, and spare tire in the front compartment.
 The all-independent suspensions looked even classier than the original 911s, with double-wishbones upfront and semi-trailing arms at the back.
 Besides, its front disc brakes suppose to be on a sports car rather than a K-car.